 lives to their views about the current state of the world

 and important issues of the day."
-Note the Publications
+Note the Foreign

-on Global Attitudes/Foreign Affairs page and the Key Indicators Database, which
+Affairs and Policy page and the Global Indicators Database, which

 Regional and Country Profiles--